When does Your Teen Need Counselling?

 - Abuse of self/cutting.

-Therapy and counseling is an important part of treating these problems.
+Counseling is an important part of treating these problems.
 Individual or group therapy can help teens to:

 - Understand why their behaviors are negative, and acquire better inner and outer resources in order to cope better.